wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 Rehashing is completed when `d->ht_used` for the first table drop to zero.
 In this case, the second hash table is moved to the first table's slot, and the first table is deallocated by calling `zfree()`.
 Field `d->rehashidx` is also reset to `-1` such that no rehashing will be attempted.

+#### Dict Operations

+The lookup operation on the `dict` object is implemented in `dictFind()`.
+This function first calls `dictHashKey()` to compute the key hash value, then uses the hash value to find the bucket, and finally walks the entry linked list of the bucket and compares hash values and keys against the entries.
+Note that if rehashing is in progress, then both hash table instances will be checked.
+Otherwise, only the first instance is checked.

 ### Disabling Persistence